GreatGameDota/Bengali-Character-Classification/README.md

 ## Training

 I experimented a lot with training over the coarse of this competition.
-Different optimizers, intital learning rates, batch size, schedulers, mixup/cutmix.
+Different optimizers, intital learning rates, batch size, schedulers, mixup/cutmix, etc.

 34th place training:
 For this solution I used AdamW with initial learning rate of 0.001, ReduceLROnPlateau as scheduler, 50% of batches use mixup, 50% use cutmix, and trained for around 50 epochs.
 This solution was trained on Google Colab.